-Monitoring the commitments of the post-2015 development agenda after 2015 will require a steady flow of good-quality, up-to-date, reliable and accessible data for the ongoing measurement of the indicators of progress towards the new goals and targets at the national, regional and global levels.
-The post-2015 development agenda therefore poses a tremendous challenge even for the most advanced statistical systems.
+Monitoring the commitments of 2030 Agenda for Sustainable Development will require a steady flow of good-quality, up-to-date, reliable and accessible data for the ongoing measurement of the indicators of progress towards the new goals and targets at the national, regional and global levels.
+The 2030 Agenda therefore poses a tremendous challenge even for the most advanced statistical systems.

-4. The data revolution as a challenge and an opportunity
+3. The data revolution as a challenge and an opportunity

-The data revolution and the application of information technologies in the most diverse fields of economic, social and political life, in State and government administrations, in the education, health and recreation sectors, among many other areas, offer an invaluable opportunity to obtain timely data, which -once verified and deemed to be of suitably high quality-can be used to generate statistics in support of evidence-based decision-making processes.
-New technologies have led to an exponential increase in the volume and types of data available and have created unprecedented opportunities; however, to date these possibilities have not been sufficiently exploited in the field of official statistics.
+The data revolution and the application of information technologies in the most diverse fields of economic, social and political life, in State and government administrations, in the education, health and recreation sectors, among many other areas, offer an invaluable opportunity to obtain timely data, which -once verified and deemed to be of suitably high quality- can be used to generate statistics in support of evidence-based decision-making processes.
+New technologies have led to an exponential increase in the volume and types of data available, from both traditional and non-traditional sources, and have created unprecedented opportunities; however, to date these possibilities have not been sufficiently exploited in the field of official statistics.

 According to the international statistics community, meeting the modern demands on statistics, while fulfilling time-frame and quality requirements, calls for a data revolution, that is, transforming the way that data are generated and used to drive development.
-A data revolution means an explosion in the volume of data, the speed with which they are produced, the number of producers, the dissemination of data and the range of issues covered, with qualitative data, citizen-generated data and data on subjective perceptions being gathered using new technologies, such as mobile telephones and the Internet of Things; in short, a growing demand for data on all sectors.
+One facet of such a data revolution consists in a sharp increase in the volume of data, the speed with which they are produced, the number of producers, the dissemination of data and the range of issues covered, with data being gathered primarily using new technologies, such as mobile telephones and the Internet of Things.5 Furthermore, a data revolution means leveraging information sources, including administrative records, citizen-generated data and data on subjective perceptions, for statistical purposes, as well as increasing dissemination and access to information and fostering a culture of statistics in societies.